Neha/resume-cli/readme.md

 1. Lot of content is hardcoded.
 2. Need to refactor the logic of `response.js`.

+### :warning: What's New

+1. Added Exit and Go Back option.
+2. Added Line break options in the content.

 ### :memo: To-Do

 1. To fix all the known issues.